rebelsky/csc321-jekyll/_dev/_prelim/prelim06.md

     * Observation: When things go right, it's reasonable.
 But when things go wrong, it's really hard to figure out why.
 * The Friday PSA will happen in CSC 322
+* Don't forget to add yourself to the homework channel!

 ### Upcoming work